thisisrajansapkota/auto-management/README.md

 # Angular Firebase CSV Upload & Display

-This Angular project allows users to upload a CSV file, parse it, upload the data to Firebase Firestore, and display the data on the browser.
-The CSV file contains information about cars with attributes such as name, mpg, cylinders, displacement, horsepower, weight, acceleration, model year, and origin.
+This Angular project allows users to upload CSV data to Firestore database, display the data on the browser, search and filter through the data.

 ## Features